JoshuaWaldron215/HMBLtrash/replit.md

   * Fixed date picker to show only date (no time) with single calendar interface
   * Resolved timezone inconsistency causing customer bookings to show wrong dates in driver dashboard
   * Updated all date handling to use local time calculation instead of UTC conversion
+- ✓ Integrated live Stripe payment processing with real API keys (July 30, 2025):
+  * Connected application to live Stripe account using STRIPE_SECRET_KEY and VITE_STRIPE_PUBLIC_KEY
+  * Replaced test payment simulation with real Stripe payment intents and subscriptions
+  * Enabled live credit card processing for both one-time pickups and subscription billing
+  * Configured automatic customer creation and subscription management in Stripe dashboard
+  * Maintained fallback to test mode when Stripe keys are not configured for development
+  * Ready for production deployment with real payment processing capabilities

 ## User Preferences